CLNEulalia/Search-Algorithms/README.md

 To do the in-class exercise, you can either...

 1. Fork and clone this repository to your local machine and work in the relevant files.
-2. Use [this codepen](https://codepen.io/GAmarketing/pen/aMbWQj?editors=0010#0) provided by the myGA Linked Lists module.
+2. Use [this codepen](https://codepen.io/GAmarketing/pen/aMbWQj?editors=0010#0) provided by the myGA Search Algorithms module.
 (Includes the benefit of a test script.)

 ## Additional Resources